autogluon/autogluon/docs/tutorials/text_prediction/customization.md

 # Text Prediction - Customization and HPO

-In this tutorial, we will learn how to customize the `TextPrediction` task in AutoGluon.
-We will use the "Paraphrasing Identification" for illustration.
-The goal of the task is to identify whether one sentence is a restatement of the other.
-In this example, we will use the [Microsoft Research Paraphrase Corpus](https://www.microsoft.com/en-us/download/details.aspx?id=52398).
+In this tutorial, we will learn the following:

+- How to customize the search space in `TextPrediction`.
+- Try different HPO algorithms

 ```{.python .input}
 import numpy as np